Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item Consensus and the ability to record aggregation/disaggregation operations within the BC provide greater consistency and accountability in BCs compared to database migration.
+\item Consensus and the ability to record aggregation/disaggrega-tion operations within the blockchain provide greater consistency and accountability compared to database migration.

-\item The cost could be reduced as TXs required for aggregation and disaggregation within the same BC is typically lower than exchange fees or inter-BC TXs.
-However, this depends on the internal and external TX fees, as well as the complexity and number of TXs required for aggregation and disaggregation.
+\item In public blockchains, the cost could be reduced as transactions required for aggregation within the same blockchain is typically lower than the exchange fees or inter-blockchain transactions.
+However, the cost depends on the internal and external transaction fees, as well as the complexity and number of transactions and smart contracts required for aggregation/disaggregation.

-\item Aggregation could also be performed after extracting state from the source BC depending on TX fees, BC performance, and complexity of aggregation/disaggregation functions.
-Loss of accountability due to such external transformations can be overcome by adding a PoE entry of snapshots and the list of aggregations to either of the BCs.